 Hoping to follow on from the success of the earlier film, this TV series featured Heather Menzies-Urich as Jessica.
 Weird that we should be fantasizing over someone from the von Trapp family (Yes you got it - she played Louisa in The Sound of Music).
 Personally I didn't really enjoy the TV series, but then it's up to you at the end of the day...

-We met babes from Buck Rogers back in the 1930s, and 40 years on they have become a whole lot sexier.
-The character Wilma Deering was played by Erin Gray in the pilot Movie and returned to co-star in the TV series, even though she wasn't originally cast for it.
+Of course, everyone's favourite (well, mine, anyway) was Col. Wilma Deering.
+The character was played by Erin Gray in the pilot Movie and returned to co-star in the TV series, even though she wasn't originally cast for it.
 Described as "Wonder Woman with brains", she was sexy, spunky and often came to Buck's rescue rather than the other way round.
-Unusually, a film of the same name was released just a few months before the TV series was aired.

 The original series was such a Star Wars rip-off that it led to many battles in court.
 The makers counterclaimed that Star Wars had ripped off ideas from them as early as Buck Rogers in the 1930s and the two companies spent many years (and much money) in court.
 There has been a cult following ever since, and a much bigger section on babes since the reimagined 2003 series was created.

 Serina, played by English rose Jane Seymour, was a news reporter-turned pilot.
 She only appeared in 4 episodes and unfortunately didn't reappear as a character in the later series.